microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/filestoragecontainer-activate.md

 ## Permissions

 Choose the permission or permissions marked as least privileged for this API.
-Use a higher privileged permission or permissions [only if your app requires it](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions).
+Use higher privileged permissions or permissions [only if your app requires it](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions).
 For details about delegated and application permissions, see [Permission types](/graph/permissions-overview#permission-types).
 To learn more about these permissions, see the [permissions reference](/graph/permissions-reference).

 <!-- { "blockType": "permissions", "name": "filestoragecontainer_activate" } -->
 [!INCLUDE [permissions-table](../includes/permissions/filestoragecontainer-activate-permissions.md)]